 "Of course, cards aren't the only thing people tend to carry with them everywhere.
 How many people leave home without their phone these days?
-The thinkmoney Personal Account provides SMS services to help our customers stay informed and in control: they can send a quick text to find out their current balance, get details of their last five transactions - and even request changes to their account."
+The thinkmoney Managed Current Account provides SMS services to help our customers stay informed and in control: they can send a quick text to find out their current balance, get details of their last five transactions - and even request changes to their account."

 Apply for a thinkmoney Managed Current Account today.